-Which insect repellent should you use?
+Which repellent should you use?
 How can you tick-proof your clothing?
 How do long sleeves, long pants, and light-colored clothing help to prevent tick bites?
 What should you include in a tick removal kit?

 Lyme Disease Prevention and Action